 Universal Life Insurance for Business Owners

-Universal life insurance is another type of permanent life insurance for Canadian business owners.
+Another type of permanent life insurance for Canadian business owners is universal life insurance.
 Think of this policy as buying the term and investing what’s leftover.

 Policyholders can choose their investment type and payment for universal insurance.
 Their extra money is invested into the market and the business owner can earn or lose money depending on market performance.
 The wealth in this account continues to accumulate tax-free over time, within the government limits.